Call for DEF CON Capture the Flag Organizers (CFO) Version 4.1

 Interview with Def Con CTF Winning Team Member Vika Felmetsger (2005):

-• Feasibility of your team pulling it off taking into consideration who is involved in your team, resources you have, etc.
+- Feasibility of your team pulling it off, taking into consideration who is involved in your team, resources you have, ambition of your 1st year vision.

-6. If you desire their help LegitBS, just like DDTEK, has volunteered to spend time working with the selected team, answering their questions, explaining their process and what they learned in designing their game.
-This is a pretty awesome resource -you should consider taking advantage .
+- OOO, just like LegitBS and DDTEK, have offered to spend time working with the selected team, answering their questions, explaining their process and what they learned in designing their games.
+This is a pretty awesome resource - you should consider taking advantage.

 All contact information will be kept private, and not disclosed outside the DEF CON planning organization.